nwsw/nwcplugin-api/api/nwc.ntnidx.md

 <a name="notePos"></a>
 **{ntnidx}:notePos**(#NoteNumber), Returns #NotePosition

 This returns the staff Y coordinate for the given NoteNumber.
-The NoteNumber must start from 1, and will yield valid positions up through `{ntnidx}:noteCount()` note numbers.
-This function returns Nil if there is no such note number.
+The NoteNumber must start from 1, and will yield valid positions up through [{ntnidx}:noteCount()](#noteCount) note numbers.
+This function returns `nil` if there is no such note number.

 ---------------------------------
 <a name="notePitchPos"></a>
 **{ntnidx}:notePitchPos**(#NoteNumber), Returns 'PitchPosText'

 This returns the PitchPos nwctxt for the given NoteNumber.
-The NoteNumber must start from 1, and will yield valid positions up through `{ntnidx}:noteCount()`.
-This function returns Nil if there is no such note number.
+The NoteNumber must start from 1, and will yield valid positions up through [{ntnidx}:noteCount()](#noteCount).
+This function returns `nil` if there is no such note number.

-Note that unlike the **notePos** function, the position information contained in the 'PitchPosText' is an absolute staff position, and would need to be normalized with a user object's current staff position when using it for drawing.
+Unlike the `notePos` function, the position information contained in the `PitchPosText` uses an absolute staff position, and would need to be normalized with a user object's current staff position when drawing.

 ---------------------------------
 <a name="stemDir"></a>
-**{ntnidx}:stemDir**(#NoteNumber), Returns `-1` or `1` or `nil`
+**{ntnidx}:stemDir**(#NoteNumber), Returns -1,1, or nil

 This returns a number indicating the stem direction for any valid note position.
 This returns what is essentially a voicing direction for rests and notes without an actual stem.

 ---------------------------------
 <a name="find"></a>
-**{ntnidx}:find**({Action},['What',...]), Returns Boolean
+**{ntnidx}:find**(Action,['What',...]), Returns Boolean

 This method can be used to find other items on the same staff as the current object.
-The following values are supported for the {Action} field:
+The following values are supported for the `Action` field:

  - [nwc.ntnidx](nwc.ntnidx.md)
    <br>Finds the `ntnidx` referenced object.